kennyldc/crispy-computing-machine/dags/README.md

-# DAG chekpoint description
+# Project DAGs

-In this folder we provide the scripts of our Airflow DAG (dag.py) and the Python file which has the function to read the data from the crypto API and (after *several* and painful attempts) is dumped into a GCS bucket.
+In this folder we show our Airflow DAGs scripts along with the Python files where the functions to execute each of the tasks are located.

-The DAG runs in the 'Airflow3' instance inside our project.
+## ETL DAG

-Our DAG has two tasks:
+Our first DAG is called **etl_dag** and is located in the `dag.py` file.
+This DAG has two tasks:

-Task1 is a BashOperator which copies the dag file (from our dag folder inside GCS) to our VM.
-We find this task particularly helpful for debugging purposes.
-As you can imagine, instead of restarting the instance we just trigger a new DAG.

-Task2 is a PythonOperator which calls a function that reads the crypto data files from the API and dumps them into a GCS bucket.
-The function has two important arguments: 1) "date_request" which is called using the Jinja Templating operator {{ yesterday_ds }} and 2) "crypto", in which we called from the dag a list specifying the top 6 cryptocurrencies: ['btc', 'eth', 'bnb', 'xrp', 'luna', 'sol', 'ada', 'avax', 'dot', 'doge'].
+Task1 is a PythonOperator which calls a function that reads the crypto data files from the API and dumps them into a GCS bucket.

+The function is defined in the `etl_job.py` file and has two main arguments:

+1) "date_request":  which is called using the Jinja Templating operator {{ yesterday_ds }}

+2) "crypto":  in which we called from the dag a list specifying the top 6 cryptocurrencies: ['btc', 'eth', 'bnb', 'xrp', 'luna', 'sol', 'ada', 'avax', 'dot', 'doge'].

+The rest of the arguments are designed to pass the name of the bucket and the GC credentials.

-The data generated is stored into a GCS bucket under the crypto folder.
+**The data generated is stored into a GCS bucket under the crypto folder.**

-Task2 is dependent on Task1.
+Task2 is a BigQuery view from the data stored in the first task.
+Therefore, Task2 is dependent on Task1.

 We provide the following evidence of the successes and failures of our DAG: